 I began writing this book in January 2009.
-It was completed in roughly six hundred and forty hours.
+It was completed in eighty days.
 It is based on my experiences supporting the post-merger integration of Westinghouse Power Corp. into Siemens, at that time the largest acquisition in the history of Siemens.

 The twenty characters in the story are based on real people.
 Americans and Germans.
 We worked very closely together.
 For seven years, beginning in January 2000.
 Many of them have become close personal friends of mine.

 I consider those seven years to be my training as a Meister, a master.
 And I consider the book to be a description of my Meisterstück, my masterpiece, the successful integration of Westinghouse into Siemens.